antgon/videoroi/README.md

 3. Click *Add* to add a ROI.
 Drag the ROI to the cell of interest and adjust its size and shape as necessary.
-More than one ROI can be added. *Clear* will remove all ROIs.
+More than one ROI can be added. *Clear* will remove all ROIs. *Double click* on a ROI will allow to change its name, and a *right click* will present a dialog with the option to delete it.

 4. Click *Measure* to measure fluorescence in the ROIs across all frames in the video.